boken-engine/iakkai-saga-the-curse-of-blood/README.md

 <p><strong>Welcome adventurer!</strong> You are about to embark in the world of Iakkai.
 It is a world of magic and ancient lore</p>

-<p><i>The Curse of Blood</i> is the first episode of the Interactive Fiction series "The Iakkai Saga", powered by the <a href="https://github.com/boken-engine/boken-engine">Boken Engine</a> framework.
+<p><i>The Curse of Blood</i> is the first episode of the Interactive Fiction series "The Iakkai Saga", powered by the <a href="https://github.com/boken-engine/boken-engine">Boken Engine</a> package.

 <img src="raw/extra/map.png" alt="" width="200"/>&nbsp;
 <img src="raw/extra/castle.png" alt="" width="200"/>&nbsp;